uniba-mi/bipass-wikidata-pathfinder/README.md

 ## Pathfinding System

 This artifact actually comprises three components that implement the pathfinding.
-The Pathfinder component contains the actual pathfinding algorithm and interacts with two API over HTTP: To issue queries on Wikidata, it interacts with the Wikidata API component and, to calculate the semantic distances between entities, it interacts with the Wembed API.
+The pathfinder component contains the actual pathfinding algorithm and interacts with two API over HTTP: To issue queries on Wikidata, it interacts with the wikidata_api and, to calculate semantic distances between entities, it interacts with the wembed_api.

 ### Usage